 - Divided into 23 districts

 - Each district of Tokyo is officially a separate municipality

 Costs of one week in Tokyo on a budget

 Tokyo is known to be one of the most expensive cities in the world.
-Anyway, we’ve been surprised that in the end we haven’t even spent that much money actually.
+Anyway, we’ve been surprised that in the end, we haven’t even spent that much money actually.
 But how much to spend for a week in Tokyo?
 Let’s check our 7 days in Tokyo budget.

 But let’s go back to the expenditures we had in Tokyo.